30 Rules to Lift Like a Girl & Be Absolutely Awesome

 Also, this serves as a good rule of thumb.

 Bottom line – pick up something heavy, put it back down, and repeat.
 Very good things will happen to physically, and mentally.
+This is the main reason some heavy lifting is included in the Train to Be Awesome Guide.

 2. If You’re Gonna do Conditioning, do Real Conditioning.
 Bobbing up and down on an elliptical machine for half an hour is not what I consider real cardio/conditioning work.
 Instead, run some hill sprints, pull or push a sled, jump rope, or do kettebell swings.